EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 Optionally, you can protect this root account by using a Multi Factor Authentication (MFA).
 Please see below for some information.

 After creating your root account, it is safer to create a user account and operate from there.
-In order to do so, log into your AWS root account first with the password you created in the previous step:
+In order to do so, log into your AWS root account first with the password you created in the previous step.
+You can log in from https://console.aws.amazon.com/

 ![Alt text](../images/aws_1.png)